 The Master of Science in Nursing (MSN) program builds upon the student's baccalaureate nursing education and professional experience.

 The MSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 The Nursing and Health Care Simulation Track is delivered online with some required campus activities.
-It prepares simulation-based educators for positions in colleges and universities, as well as in practice settings.
+It prepares graduates for developing and leading nursing and healthcare simulation programs in academic and practice settings.

 Program Objectives